 We all tend to let things sometimes go without taking action.
 Usually, it’s because we’re busy with life as it is.
 But those undone tasks could have been significant game-changers.

-Now you're upset with yourself because you knew you once intended to achieve a particular goal.
+Now you're upset because you knew you intended to achieve a particular goal but never got there.
 The truth is, you need to know what’s important to you.
 Otherwise, you might reach burnout before getting started.

-I’ll help you recognize your true intentions and focus your energy on the right efforts to achieve your preferred goals.
+I’ll help you focus your energy on the right efforts to achieve your preferred goals.

-These three things are necessary, and I'll discuss each of these in detail below:
+Five things are necessary, and I'll discuss each of these in detail:

 - Did you just get started without thinking about it?
-Sometimes overthinking makes us procrastinate.
-Sometimes it’s best just to do things without further judgment.
+Overthinking makes us procrastinate.
+Sometimes it’s best to do things without further judgment.